-A deficiency of Complex 1, the first step in the mitochondrial respiratory chain, was identified in a young Arabian filly with clinical signs similar to those of exertional rhabdomyolisis.
-However, this horse showed no changes in serum CK level after exercise.
-A marked lactic acidosis developed even with light exercise, and maximum oxygen consumption was drastically reduced, resulting in marked exercise intolerance.
-Histopathologic evaluation of muscle biopsies showed an abnormal increase in mitochondrial density, and biochemical analyses revealed a Complex 1 deficiency.
-The horse has shown slowly progressive signs of muscle atrophy but has otherwise remained healthy at rest.
+Few mitochondrial myopathies have been described in horses.
+In a reported case, a deficiency of mitochondrial complex I (NADH coenzyme Q oxidoreductase)—an enzyme catalyzing the first step in the mitochondrial respiratory chain—was identified in a young Arabian filly with clinical signs similar to those of exertional rhabdomyolysis.
+However, this horse showed no changes in serum CK activity after exercise.
+A marked lactic acidosis developed even with light exercise, and maximum oxygen consumption was greatly decreased, resulting in marked exercise intolerance.
+Histologic evaluation of muscle biopsies showed an abnormal increase in mitochondrial density, and biochemical analyses revealed a complex I deficiency.
+The horse showed slowly progressive clinical signs of muscle atrophy; however, it otherwise remained healthy at rest.

 Glycogen branching enzyme deficiency (GBED) is a glycogen storage disorder causing abortion, seizures, and muscle weakness in Quarter Horse–related breeds caused by an autosomal recessive mutation in the glycogen branching enzyme (GBE1) gene.
 The mutation is carried by 9% of Quarter Horses and Paint horses, and at least 3% of abortions are attributed to GBED in Quarter Horses.